Colour Psychology in Marketing- A Key Function

 Impact of Orange Colour in Marketing

 Psychological effects of orange colour include feeling mentally stimulated, active, satisfied, happy, confident and understanding.
 Also, beware of orange colour if you are hungry!
-It is known to work your appetite psychologically.
+It is psychologically known to work your appetite.

 Brands which ingeniously include orange colour to represent their purposes include Fanta, Amazon, Nickelodeon, Gulf, JBL, Harley Davidson.